Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

 Not equal to 0
    holding force only take effect for a certain period of time when stop, and then the motor is released.
    At this time, the parameter value represents the effective time.

+The effect can be set by parameter :option:`I46`, the higher the value set the stronger the holding force.

 Quick reference
 ===============